bwz3rbot/SnootyScrape/README.md

 > query

 Input first a query param, then a value.
-When you're done, type '/go or /cancel to return to the main menu.'
+When you're done, type '/go' or '/cancel' to return to the main menu.

 key: >q
 value: >javascript